-- A. Game Score Reports: All RIIL league contest scores are to be reported on-line on the RIIL Website.
-Coaches obtain access to the system through their Athletic Director. - 1) The home team (coach/athletic director) is responsible for reporting league contest scores within forty-eight (48) hours of the end of the contest - 2) During Playoffs: The winning coach/athletic director is responsible for reporting the playoff game score within three (3) hours of the end of the contest - 3) Penalty: Failure to report scores will result in a twenty-dollar (\$20.00) fine for each contest not reported.
-Schools will be billed at the end of the season - B. Coaches Registry: All RIIL Member Schools are to register all certified coaches who represent their schools in all sports and levels (Varsity, Junior Varsity, Freshman, Volunteers) online through the RIIL Website. - 1) All coaches must be certified as coaches per Rhode Island State law and the RIIL.
+- A. Game Score Reports: All RIIL Middle School 6-8 league contest scores are to be reported online on the RIIL Website.
+Coaches obtain access to the system through their Athletic Director.
+1. The home team (coach/athletic director) is responsible for reporting league contest scores within forty-eight (48) hours of the end of the contest.

+2. During Playoffs: The winning coach/athletic director is responsible for reporting the playoff game score within three (3) hours of the end of the contest.
+3. Penalty: Failure to report scores will result in a twenty-dollar (\$20.00) fine for each contest not reported.
+Schools will be billed at the end of the season. - B. Coaches Registry: All RIIL Middle School 6-8 Member Schools are to register all certified coaches who represent their schools in all sports and levels (Varsity, Junior Varsity, Freshman, Volunteers) online through the RIIL Website.
+1. All coaches must be certified as coaches per Rhode Island State law and the RIIL Middle School 6-8.